colebrazeal/sublight_engines_boilerplate/README.md

 * Right Click on site and select 'inspect'

 * In the top left of the 'inspect' tab click on the Phone/Tablet icon next to the mouse

+* Then at the top of the inspection page change the "Dimensions" to "Responsive" and set the width to 390 and height to 848 (390 x 848)